-In the Jewish tradition, the shofar that reverberates throughout Rosh Hashanah is our collective wake-up call so that we might lead productive lives and have meaningful years ahead.
+In the Jewish tradition, the shofar that reverberates throughout Rosh Hashanah is our collective wake-up call so that we might lead productive lives and have meaningful think about it...

+1. As we go through life, we tend to take our blessings for granted.
+Stop for a moment and contemplate the fact that all our blessings, such as health, wealth, family, friends, a job, our home, and everything else, could be gone in a second.
+Rosh Hashanah is a time to recognize our blessings and pray to God that we might be given them for yet another year. years ahead.
 During the year, it's easy to fall into a mindless slumber as we get caught up in daily life and mistake the allure of getting ahead materially with our purpose in life.
 As our routine becomes rote, our attention drifts and our purposeful focus becomes blurred.